hack-different/apple-knowledge/SEP/memmap.md

 ## Character codes

-Here are some that we known:
+Here are some that are known:

 | 4CC  | Meaning                      |
 |------|------------------------------|